around the world that are dedicated to the men of the 91st BG

 coloradc.gif (7599 bytes)

-Air Force Academy Plaque - Colorado, U.S.A.
+Air Force Academy Plaque - Colorado, USA

-A Plaque that is posted on the Air Force Academy Memorial Wall.
+A plaque that is posted on the Air Force Academy Memorial Wall.
 It was donated in 1985 by the 91st Bomb Group Memorial Association.

 georgiac.gif (10074 bytes)

-This is a Plaque that is located in the 8th Air Force Heritage Museum in Savannah, Georgia.
+This is a plaque that is located in the 8th Air Force Heritage Museum in Savannah, Georgia.
 It was donated in 1996 by the 91st Bomb Group Memorial Association.

 netherlf2.gif (7477 bytes)